dilshankarunarathne/spring-boot-notes/README.md

 ### Why build Service Abstractions ?

 * Encapsulate layers
-Often, we want to separate our view layer
+Often, we want to separate our view layer from the data layer.